bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     whenever it recieves new evidence it must revise these assignments to take that new evidence into account.

 Sounds like a pretty cool robot!
-So then our goal is not to build this hypothetical robot that follows certain rules (which we'll define) and be consistent with what how an ideal rational person would reason.
-Here is a list of his three requirements (desiderata):
+So our goal now is to build a reasoning system for this hypothetical robot that that will be consistent with how an ideal rational person would reason.
+Here are the three requirements (desiderata) that Jayne states for our robot:

  1. Degrees of plausibility are represented by real numbers.
  2. Qualitative correspondence with common sense.